andrewcooke/choochoo/docs/impulse.md

 perhaps during model exploration, or when comparing different values from the literature.

+### Heart Rate v Power

+Discussion of Heart Rate v Power is usually polarized (at least in cycling communities).
+Most people appear to believe that power is universally "better" than heart rate.

+Personally, I think both have their advantages.
+I suspect heart rate is dismissed partly because it's less expensive.
+People seem to confuse "expensive" with "good".

+Measuring power has two clear advantages over heart rate:

+  * Fast response.
+If you increase effort the numbers respond immediately.
+In contrast, heart rate takes time to increase.
+This is called "lag".

+  * Simple, direct interpretation.
+It's meaningful to compare power output between two people.
+Or to compare power output for the same person from two different times.
+The value has a clear relation to the ability to win races.
+In contrast, interpreting heart rate is much more complex.

+However, heart rate also has a possible advantage:

+  * It is a more direct measure of the physiological load.
+Laying down 300W may almost kill you, while leaving Peter Sagan unruffled - that effort on your part will be clear in the heart rate data.

+    This is something of a philosophical point.
+What, exactly are we trying to measure?
+Fitness is nebulous; Fatigue is perhaps easier to intuitively understand.
+So what causes Fatigue?
+It's not, exactly, power output.
+It's something "within" the body.
+Some "use" of the body, as system.
+What most accurately measures that something?
+The output power?
+What about if we are ill in some way?
+    If the body is not functioning so well?
+Then it will be stressed more for the same power output.
+That stress, it seems to me, will still be visible in the Heart Rate.

+    But I don't think there's an obviously correct answer here.
+    Arguments I've read for power being the obviously correct answer seem to be confusing the question of Fitness / Fatigue with other uses of power meters.
+Uses like comparing athletes, for example, where power *is* clearly more objective.

+In short, since our model is based on the idea that physiological load is what makes you fitter, it's not unreasonable that heart rate provides useful insights.

 ### Uncertain Science

 I think I've already explained that I am not an expert in Sports